Putte Wickman

-Putte Wickman (10 September 1924 – 14 February 2006) was a Swedish jazz clarinetist.
+Hans Olof "Putte" Wickman (10 September 1924 – 14 February 2006) was a Swedish jazz clarinetist.

 Career

-He was born Hans Olof Wickman in Falun, and grew up in Borlänge, Sweden, where his parents hoped he would become a lawyer.
+Born Hans Olof Wickman in Falun, he grew up in Borlänge, Sweden, where his parents hoped he would become a lawyer.
 He nagged them to allow him to go to high school in Stockholm.
-When he arrived in the capital he still did not know what jazz was, and said in an interview many years later he was probably the only 15 year-old who did not.
+When he arrived in the capital he still did not know what jazz was, and said in an interview many years later he was probably the only 15-year-old who did not.
 Since he did not have access to a piano in Stockholm, he was given a clarinet by his mother as a Christmas present – a life-changing event, as it turned out, as by then he had started to hang out with "the worst elements in the class – those with jazz records".

 Artie Shaw and Benny Goodman were the role models for the young Wickman, who, already in 1944, had turned to music full-time.
 He was taken on as band leader at Stockholm's Nalen and in 1945 the newly founded Swedish newspaper Expressen described him as the country's foremost clarinet player.
 Wickman considered himself self-taught; he never took classes on the instrument.

 He led a band at Nalen for eleven years, and during the 1960s he ran the big band at Gröna Lund and at Puttes, the club he co-owned, at Hornstull in Stockholm.
 In interviews in his later years, it was clear that he rated his church performances very highly.
 He was until shortly before his death still active as a musician, giving concerts every year.
 The technique and tone was still of the highest class, as was the well-pressed suit with a white handkerchief in the breast pocket.

 In 1994, Wickman received the Illis Quorum gold medal, today the highest award that can be conferred upon a private Swedish citizen by the government of Sweden.
 Wickman was a member of the Royal Swedish Academy of Music.